saishkt/Getting-And-Cleaning-Data---Course-Project/README.md

 ## Introduction

 This document describes the contents of this repository.
-The purpose of this code is to clean up the Human Activity Recognition Using Smartphones Data Set
+The purpose of this code is to clean up the Human Activity Recognition Using Smartphones Data Set.

+Click the [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to get more info on the data set

 The repository contains 3 files:

 * run_analysis.R
 * Codebook.md
+* features_info.txt
 * README.md

 ## run_analysis.R